Kat9-123/asa/Sublang.md

 ...
 ; But of course beware of the contents of the included file
 ```
 If you want to create a module (a set of .sbl files in a folder) you must create a folder with the name of the module (for example 'Sublib').
-And in that folder create a .sbl file with the module name (like 'Sublib.sbl').
-Whenever the 'Sublib' folder is imported, this is automatically resolved to 'Sublib/Sublib.sbl'.
-In this .sbl folder you may include any other files you might need.
+And in that folder create a Lib.sbl.
+Whenever the 'Sublib' folder is imported, this is automatically resolved to 'Sublib/Lib.sbl'.
+In this .sbl file you may include any other files you might need.

-See subleq/Sublib for an example.
+See subleq/libs/Sublib for an example.

 ### Syntax sugar
 #### Mult operator